mawrkus/pull-request-review-guide/README.md

 If you receive negative feedback, take some distance, assume the best intention from the reviewer and try to evaluate your code critically, as if someone else had written it.

-Always keep in mind that it's not about a better version of you, it's about a better software craft.
+Always keep in mind that it's not about you, it's about a better software craft.

 #### Answer all comments / Write the end of the story